chai-nexus/chai_py/README.md

 ### Get a list of all the chatbots you have deployed

-You can get a list of your deployed bots using
+This is a good way to remind yourself of the bot IDs and whether they are discoverable by other users.

 ```python
 from chai_py import deployed
 my_bots = deployed.get_bots()
 ```

-This is a good way to remind yourself of the bot IDs and whether they are discoverable by other users.

 ### Get the debug logs of a deployed chatbot